ikunetwork/WhitePaper/README.md

 ### `IKU` Value

-Wallet verification of a minimum of balance of 1 IKU enables access to the `devTools B` and fees as explained under ** Fees and the Network Digital Wallet**.
+Wallet verification of a minimum of balance of 1 IKU enables access to the `devTools B` and fees as explained below.
 Value in the IKU token can be ascribed to access the following:

 * `devTools B`
 * 2nd priority to upgrade to clinical trial subject
 * Fees in `LIC[x]`

 Establishing a profile on the Network provides access to the Network Digital Wallet NDW.
 The NDW may serve to hold BTC, ETH, IKU and all `LIC[x]`, and is expected to also eventually hold digitalized fiat, providing for efficient capital formation and value exchange.
-In addition, the NDW enables IKU holders to earn fees in `LIC[x]` as \[z%\] of all of the `LICCrowdsale`, pro-rata, will flow to `IKU` holders in exchange for registering their IKU bandwidth.
+In addition, the NDW enables IKU holders to earn fees in `LIC[x]` as \[z%\] of all of the `LICCrowdsale`, pro-rata, will flow to `IKU` holders in exchange for registering their IKU bandwidth in the information market.
 Such model gives an IKU holder the opportunity to contribute and have rights to all R&D initiatives on the Network.

 ### `LIC` Value

 A `LIC[x]` is the license bandwidth of an R&D initiative, pro-rata specific to that research initiative (clinical trials, etc.) and such rights are cryptographically maintained.
 Value in the `LIC[x]` token can be ascribed to the following:

-* Right to access, use, publish, develop R&D and contribute to the `LIC[x]` sub-network with possession of a minimum, predetermined `LIC[x]` threshold.
+* Right to access, use, publish, develop R&D, contribute to the `LIC[x]` sub-network with possession of a minimum, predetermined `LIC[x]` threshold.
 * `permissionlessLicense` smart contract
 * 1st priority to upgrade to clinical trial subject
 * Early access to realized biotechnology upon regulatory approval \[at a discounted \(or free\) rate\]

+Parties that own LIC[x]` private keys effectively own a fungible piece of the R&D as the rights inusre to the benefit of LIC[x]` holders.
 A transaction involving `LIC[x]` is the cryptographic validation of keys to (i) participate in the sub-network and (ii) `LIC[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of R&D intellectual property rights provenance at a given point in time, protecting against reasons for litigation.
 The R&D team will provide updates to the `LIC[x]` Holders in their sub-network on a regular basis, in which `LIC[x]` holders will have ability for contributing in the sub-network to:

 * \(i\) Determine whether R&D team should have access to remainder of funds for continuing research \(upon reaching or not reaching R&D a milestone\), based on reputation.
 * \(ii\) publish R&D, provide commentary, review and discuss R&D actions, make recommendations, propose development amendments, coordinate presentations and publications and generally facilitate the flow of information through the Portal between the Parties.